Factbox: The new coronavirus - What is it and how does it behave?

 ** Coronavirus infections have a wide range of symptoms, including fever, coughing, shortness of breath and breathing difficulties.
 Mild cases can cause cold-like symptoms, while severe cases can cause pneumonia, severe acute respiratory syndrome (SARS), kidney failure and death.

 ** Like other coronaviruses, the newly identified China coronavirus is being transmitted from person-to-person via droplets when an infected person breathes out, coughs or sneezes.
+It can also spread via contaminated surfaces such as door handles or railings.

 ** Infection with the newly identified virus has an incubation period of between one and 14 days, and there are limited accounts that it may also be spreading before symptoms show.